IBM-Bluemix-Docs/voice-agent/getting-started.md

    1. On the sample conversation GitHub page, click the `1` line number and select **... > Copy line**.
 Paste the copied text into a file, and save it as a JSON file such as `voice-gateway-conversation-en.json`.
    2. Launch the {{site.data.keyword.conversationshort}} tool.
 On the _Workspaces_ page, click the ![Import workspace](../conversation/images/workspace_import.png) icon and import the JSON file.

   Alternatively, you can [build your own dialog](https://console.bluemix.net/docs/services/conversation/dialog-build.html) to simulate your production environment.
-At minimum, your dialog must contain a node with the `conversation_start` condition and node with a default response.
+At minimum, your dialog must contain a node with the `conversation_start` condition and a node with a default response.

 ## Next steps
 {: #next}